johanix/draft-johani-tld-zone-pipeline/draft-johani-tld-zone-pipeline.md

 checks to be carried out are set out in a separate specification and are subject to local policy.

-## Examples of ingress verification checks:
+## Requirements on ingress verification

-* Check that the zone data is complete.

-* Check that delegation information for the zone itself is correct.

-* Check that too much of the zone has not changed since the previous publication - suggested alternative: Check that the churn rate (need something better here) of the zone is within specified parameters.

-* Check that certain crucial records are present and correct (the zone’s SOA record is one example).

-The following requirements apply to the ingress verification function:

-* The ingress checks must prevent an updated incorrect zone from being signed.
-An already approved zone must continue to be signed until a new zone is approved.
+* The ingress verification must prevent an updated incorrect zone from being signed.
+An already approved previous version of the zone must continue to be signed until a new zone is approved.

 * New zone controls must be able to be added without the component for ingress verification of zone data needing to be redesigned